 The board of directors of the company realizes the importance of good governance since it is an important mechanism that leads to an efficient, transparent and verifiable management system which, in turn, creates trust and confidence in the shareholders, investors, stakeholders and all parties involved.
 Having good governance will be a value adding tool that helps build the competitiveness and promotes sustainable growth of the company in the long run.
 The board of directors has, therefore, assigned the Remuneration and Good Governance Committee the task of following up on compliance with policy and human resources development to build good people with sound morals and ethics.

-The company has set policies for good corporate governance as set forth by the Stock Exchange of Thailand in the 3rd/2557 meeting of the board of directors on 15 December 2015, which covered five sections of principles detailed as follows:
+The company has reviewed the good corporate governance policy every year.
+The Committee has considered and reviewed the implementation of the principles comply with CG Code for relation with the Stock Exchange of Thailand in the 13/2017 meeting of the board of directors on 14 December 2017, which covered five sections of principles detailed as follows: